Flows

 When you open Flows, you'll see:

-- Version Count - How many evaluations/versions exist for this flow
+- Count - How many evaluations are attached to that flow

 Creating Your First Flow